SamuelCr99/obsidian_notes/Notes/K-path problem.md

 This has application in biology.

 Diameter in a graph is defined as the maximum shortest distance between any two point.
 If the diameter is at least k this becomes easy.
 As we know the shortest path can't cover itself.
-Therefore we can compute all diamaters and choose the largest one.
+Therefore we can compute all diameters and choose the largest one.

 But this becomes harder if the largest diameter is not higher than k.
 Here we simply choose a node and start searching from there.
 This will build a search tree of depth k.
 Each node can have at most n children.
 So this will give us a time complexity of $O(n^k)$.
 Which is a XP time algorithm.
 We want to perform better than this.